-Maria reaches maiden Slam semi-final at Wimbledon
+'Extraordinary' Maria to meet Jabeur in last four

 |Coverage: Live across BBC TV, radio and online with extensive coverage on BBC iPlayer, Red Button, Connected TVs and mobile app.

+Tatjana Maria may have reached a maiden Grand Slam semi-final at Wimbledon - but for her eldest daughter Charlotte, the best part about the win is two more days in the SW19 creche.

+The world number 103 beat fellow German Jule Niemeier 4-6 6-2 7-5 and will face Ons Jabeur, who became the first Arab to reach a major semi-final.

-Maria, 34, was ranked outside the top 250 as recently as March and only returned to the tour a year ago after having her second daughter.
+Maria only returned to the tour a year ago after having her second daughter.

+"It's a dream to live this with my family," Maria, 34, said.

-She will face either third seed Ons Jabeur - the highest ranked player left in the draw - or Marie Bouzkova next.
+She will face third seed Jabeur next after the Tunisian fought back to beat Marie Bouzkova 3-6 6-1 6-1.

 Maria dropped her racquet to the floor and stood with her mouth covered in disbelief after her victory was confirmed by a missed volley.